ESIPFed/NbMeta/README.md

 The code and text in these notebooks form an important body of knowledge of research, practice, and pedagogy.
-Unfortunately, it is very difficult to find notebooks that might meet a particular need due to a complete lack of metadata associated with these resources.
+Unfortunately, it is very difficult to find notebooks that might meet a particular need due to a complete lack of metadata associated with these resources and with their exponential growth it is becoming harder.

-There has been  significant work done on representing software as searchable, citable resources.
-We believe that it is to create automated metadata extraction tools for Jupyter notebooks that would allow us to imply useful metadata simply by looking at files that are exposed in notebooks' GitHub repos.
+There has been significant work done on representing software and research code as searchable, citable resources. (cite force11 and codemeta).

+We can leverage this work to inform the concept choices for notebook metadata records.
+Since there is already a large corpus of publicly available notebooks, and there is inherent difficulty in getting content creators to adopt and follow conventions consistently, we believe that a good first step is to develop automated metadata extraction tools for Jupyter notebooks in public GitHub repos.
+This implied metadata can be leveraged for search and discovery of relevant and useful notebooks.

 At the ESIP Summer 2018 meeting, collaborators in this repo proposed a project to pilot work on populating a  database with metadata automatically extracted from Jupyter notebooks on GitHub.
 This project was awarded a [FUNding Friday](http://wiki.esipfed.org/index.php/FUNding_Friday_Projects) grant.

 ## Deliverables
 By the Winter 2019 ESIP meeting we propose to demonstrate the following outcomes from this project:
-1. A metadata repository based on existing software or a simple solution built on top of Mongo DB
-2. A workflow for querying the GitHub API to find Jupyter Notebooks
+1. A workflow for querying the GitHub API to find public repositories containing Jupyter Notebooks
-3. Initial code to transform GitRepo account info into DataCite metadata
+2. Initial code to transform Git Repo account info into CodeMeta Author properties
-4. Initial code to transform a Jupyter notebook into CodeMeta metadata
-5. Some initial code to extract more meaning from the Jupyter Notebook, the repo's README, `requirements.txt`, `environment.yml`, `apt.txt`, etc
-6. A blog posting on our experience and suggestions for next steps.
+3. Publish a JSON-LD template and example records for proof of concept
+metadata, demonstrating essential notebook metadata for citation and access and a more complete record focused on use and understanding
+4. A metadata repository based on existing software or a simple solution built on top of Mongo DB containing an example collection of metadata records
+5. Presentation/poster during the Winter ESIP Meeting.

 ## Follow Along
 Please visit our project